 Ralph Waite, the father on The Waltons died the day before Robert.
 The New York Times cited a 2004 TV Guide Poll that rated Mr. Walton as the number three TV dad behind Bill Cosby's Cliff Huxtable, number one, and Lorne Greene's Ben Cartwright, number two.
 So Robert filled the mouth of the second best dad that's ever been on TV.
 Robert seemed like a pretty great dad in real life, too.
 In all the countless hours we spent in the Helen Hayes hallway many of them were spent talking about our families.
 He never said a negative word about either of his sons or his wife, all of whom he loved very much along with the grandkids.

-Here's the tribute printed in the The New York Times: Robert M. Fresco, Oscar-Winning Documentary Filmmaker, Dies at 83.
+Here are the tributes printed in the The New York Times (Robert M. Fresco, Oscar-Winning Documentary Filmmaker, Dies at 83) and in Variety (Robert M. Fresco, Documentarian and Horror Pic Writer, Dies at 83).

 Here's an interview I did with him on Friendship for a sermon series at our church: